predrag3141/PSLQ/README.md

 ### The Swap, Reduce, Solve Strategy

+An advanced version of "IDASIF" from the table above can be implemented using this repository.
+This strategy, called "Swap, Reduce, Solve" (SRS), has two phases.
+In both phases, the priority is to "swap" values of diagonal elements to make them increase towards the bottom right.
+When no further swaps can be made on adjacent rows that improve the diagonal of _H_, diagonal elements are reduced using a row operation involving the diagonal element and the last row of _H_.
+If this puts a zero in the last row of _H_, the column represents a solution of _<x,m>=0_: If _i_ is the lowest-numbered row with non-zero in a given column of _H_, column _i_ of _B_ is a solution of _<x,m>=0_.

+If it's not clear already from the above brief description, every opportunity to swap diagonal elements is seized, at the expense of reducing diagonal elements of _H_.
+And reducing diagonal elements of _H_ sometimes puts zeroes in the last row of _H_, making the column with the diagonal element a solution of _<x,m>=0_.
+The order of priority, therefore, is "swap, then "reduce and (maybe) solve".

-A new strategy, not yet implemented in this repository, is to slow down the Hermite reduction of _H_ to the point where its interior is just reduced enough to enable operations on adjacent rows, and is bounded by a small multiple of the diagonal elements.
-The latter condition just keeps the interior of _H_ from blowing up in absolute value, which would increase the required precision.
+For now, we will focus on the first phase of SRS.
+Sub-section headings indicate which phase the section refers to.
+In phase 1, SRS slows down the Hermite reduction of _H_ to the point where its interior is just reduced enough to enable operations on adjacent rows, and does not blow up in absolute value.
+The first phase concludes with a solution of _<x,m>=0_ for each column of _H_.
+Phase 2 performs full Hermite reduction, as in the classic PSLQ algorithm.
+Phase 2 continues improving the diagonal by swapping both adjacent *and* non-adjacent rows.
+No reductions of diagonal elements, or new solutions, occur in phase 2.

-With Hermite reduction slowed down, the last row of _H_, row _n_, reduces to zero less quickly.
-As detailed below, this makes row _n_ available for reducing diagonal elements on the right side of _H_.
-This is what already happens in the last stages of the classical form of PSLQ from the original 1992 PSLQ paper, but only in the right-most column.
+In phase 1, when there is no way to swap diagonal values, SRS (relucantly) reduces the bottom-right element of _H_'s diagonal with a row operation that combines the last two rows.
+This may free up diagonal swaps for a while, after which there follows a second reduction of the last diagonal element.
+At some point (with integer input at least), there comes a point where no further reductions *or* swaps are possible.
+This means that a solution has appeared in the bottom-right element of _H_.

 Once the right-most column is fully reduced, putting a zero in _H<sub>n,n-1</sub>_, the same procedure that did that for column _n-1_ works for column _n-2_, then _n-3_, etc. This procedure only works in columns to the right of which row _n_ is zero.
 Though the zeroes do appear in row _n_ eventually, they only appear when it improves the diagonal of _H_.

 The reason that reducing (the absolute value of) diagonal elements of _H_ makes progress is that it isolates _H<sub>n-1,n-1</sub>_ as an increasingly large diagonal element, compared to the others, which are being reduced.
 Remember, a corollary of lemma 10 in the [1999 paper analyzing PSLQ](https://www.ams.org/journals/mcom/1999-68-225/S0025-5718-99-00995-3/S0025-5718-99-00995-3.pdf) is that the solution is optimal when _H<sub>n-1,n-1</sub>_ is the largest diagonal element.

 The technique for reducing |_H<sub>n-p,n-p</sub>_| involves a continued fraction approximation of _H<sub>n-p,n-p</sub>_ / _H<sub>n,n-p</sub>_ for _p=2,3,..._.
 It replaces _H<sub>n-p,n-p</sub>_ and _H<sub>n,n-p</sub>_ with errors from successive iterations of this approximation.
 For example, if _H<sub>n-p,n-p</sub>=.5_ and _H<sub>n,n-p</sub>=.3_, a row operation would replace _H<sub>n-p,n-p</sub>_ by _.5-.3=.2_; and a second one would replace _H<sub>n,n-p</sub>_ with _.3-.2=.1_, etc. If these row operations terminate with a zero in _H<sub>n-p,n-p</sub>_, a row swap puts that zero in _H<sub>n,n-p</sub>_ and keeps _H<sub>n-p,n-p</sub>_ non-zero.

-#### How Much to Reduce?
+#### How Much to Reduce (Phase 1)?

 If and when _|H<sub>n-p,n-p</sub>|_ is small compared to its neighbor to the left, _|H<sub>n-p,n-p-1</sub>|_, the reduction can stop, because what makes a swap of rows _n-p-1_ and _n-p_ reduce the upper-left diagonal element, _|H<sub>n-p-1,n-p-1</sub>|_, is a small enough Euclidean length of the vector, (_H<sub>n-p,n-p-1</sub>_, _H<sub>n-p,n-p</sub>_).
 When to stop reducing is a parameter of the strategy that governs the choice of row operations.
 Later, we will specify the details of the "Swap, Reduce, Solve" strategy, which say to reduce down to near the precision of the numbers in _H_.
 But that is just one strategy, and others may be recommended that stop reducing well above the numerical precision.

-#### Iterating to the Left
+#### Iterating to the Left (Phase 1)

 If _H<sub>n,n-p</sub>_ starts off at zero, no reduction can occur in column _n-p_, but reduction can be attempted in column _n-p-1_.
 This is because the condition that makes the reductions of _H<sub>n-2,n-2</sub>_, _H<sub>n-3,n-3</sub>_ ... possible is that there are only zeroes to the right of these entries and their counterparts in row _n_ of the same column.
 These zeroes enable arbitrary integer row operations involving rows _n-p_ and _n_ for _p=2,3,..._ until for some _p_, a zero cannot be made to appear in _H<sub>n,n-p</sub>_.
 For that _p_, _|H<sub>n-p,n-p</sub>|_ is reduced but no reduction of the same kind is possible in columns to the left of column _p_.

 Once a zero appears in _H<sub>n,n-1</sub>_, it makes reduction work for _H<sub>n-2,n-2</sub>_ and _H<sub>n,n-2</sub>_.
 The zero in _(xB)<sub>n-1</sub>_ assures that row operations can put a zero in _H<sub>n,n-2</sub>_ while reducing _H<sub>n-2,n-2</sub>_, provided _x_ contains only integers (more on this below).
 There is no guarantee that reducing _H<sub>n-3,n-3</sub>_ can put a zero in _H<sub>n,n-3</sub>_, but if it can, that zero makes reduction possible in column _n-4_, etc.

-#### Reduction Unsticks Row Swaps
+#### Reduction Unsticks Row Swaps (Phase 1)

 Let's pause here to note what happens to _H_ in large dimensions, like 50 and above.
 In spite of the best efforts to move large diagonal elements towards the bottom right using adjacent-row swaps, the largest diagonal elements end up in the upper left.
 Even small numbers in the sub-diagonal, one below the main diagonal -- typically a hundredth to a tenth the size of the main diagonal elements -- prevent swaps of larger diagonal elements from left to right.
 Diagonal improvement via standard row swaps comes to a halt.

 All this changes, once small numbers appear in the diagonal close to the right-hand side of _H_.
 Row swaps are unstuck, as they can readily move these small diagonal elements to the upper left.
 After that is done, new large diagonal elements appear in _H<sub>n-2,n-2</sub>_, _H<sub>n-3,n-3</sub>_ ... and the cycle of diagonal reduction and standard row-swaps repeats.

-#### A Zero in Row _n_ Generates a Solution
+#### A Zero in Row _n_ Generates a Solution (Phase 1)

 When a zero appears in _H<sub>n,n-1</sub>_, every entry of column _n-1_ of _H_ is zero except _H<sub>n-1,n-1</sub>_.
 This means that, since _xBH=0_, _(xBH)<sub>n-1</sub>=0_, and therefore _(xB)<sub>n-1</sub>=0_ -- making column _n-1_ of _B_ an integer-valued solution of _<x,m>=0_.
 All this has been stated above in the section "How PSLQ Works".